echointheshell/echointheshell/README.md

 # Hi there, I'm Michael 👋

-## 🛡️ Cybersecurity Enthusiast building on years of systems, networks, and security administration
+## 🛡️ Cybersecurity Enthusiast building on systems, networks, and security administration

 Welcome to my GitHub!
 I'm passionate about all facets of cybersecurity and enjoy learning through hands-on, practical projects.
 This GitHub serves as a showcase of what I'm currently working on and hopefully inspires others to dive into the practical side of security!